bonacor/TFaaS-documentation/README.md

-# TFaaS: from installation to running it for a specific use-case
+# TFaaS: from installation to operation

+TFaaS will serve predictions for trained TF models via HTTPs.

 ## What this doc is, what this doc is not